CIWA’s vision is to help injured and ill workers live their best lives.

-- To improve the occupational health and safety of workers in Canada.
+- Work with organizations that strive to improve the occupational health and safety of workers in prevention and safe return to work in Canada.

 CIWA continues to follow its mandate to work with injured workers and injured workers groups to form provincial and territorial organizations in all provinces and territories in Canada.

-Workers Compensation systems in all jurisdictions in Canada are broken; injured workers must join forces and forge partnerships to make changes.
-Injured workers united must work with community organizations, Labour partners and allies who not only see injustice, but are prepared to stand with us in the fight for change.
+Workers compensation systems in all jurisdictions in Canada are broken; injured workers must join forces and forge partnerships to make changes.
+Injured workers united must work with community organizations, labour partners and allies who not only see injustice, but are prepared to stand with them in the fight for change.

 CIWA will assist in the formation of Provincial and Territorial Injured Workers Organizations by providing resources and assistance in coordinating provincial meetings of Local Inured Workers Groups.